Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Human Preference Dataset v2

+We collect three groups of prompts for different purposes: training a preference prediction model, testing a preference prediction model, and benchmarking generative models.
+All three groups consist of prompts from COCO Captions~\cite{cococaptions} and prompts from DiffusionDB~\cite{wang2022diffusiondb} cleaned by ChatGPT.
+Detailed statistics will be introduced in Sec.~\ref{sec:statistics} and Sec.~\ref{sec:benchmark}.

-\textbf{Prompt cleaning.} To address the above issues, we utilize ChatGPT to resolve bias in the prompts.
+\textbf{Prompt cleaning using ChatGPT.} To address the above issues, we utilize ChatGPT to rewrite prompts in DiffusionDB~\cite{wang2022diffusiondb}.
+The instruction for ChatGPT is elaborated in Appendix~\ref{sec:appendix_cleaning}.
+Prompts for image generation and benchmarking generative models are all cleaned with the same pipeline.
 In Tab.~\ref{tab:clean_prompt}, we show examples of prompts before and after cleaning.
 The output prompts are clearly written in one sentence with less style words, which are easier for our annotators to understand.
-After cleaning, the average prompt length (counted by number of words) decreases from 25.9 to 16.7.
-The instruction for ChatGPT is elaborated in Appendix.~\ref{sec:appendix_cleaning}.
+Fig.~\ref{fig:nsfw_histogram} shows the histogram of NSFW score~\cite{Detoxify} distribution before and after cleaned by ChatGPT.
+The effect is significant for buckets of high NSFW score.
+Fig.~\ref{fig:word_stat} shows frequencies of certain style words and conflict prompt, where confliction is judged by ChatGPT.
+The frequency of platform names and artist names decreases, and there are less conflict prompts after cleaning.